vippsas/vipps-login-dotnet/README.md

-# Vipps Login
+# Vipps Log In OIDC Authentication middleware for ASP.NET and Episerver

 ## Description

-This repository contains the code to use Vipps Log In OpenIdConnect (OIDC) Authorization in your ASP.NET application.
+This repository contains the code to use Vipps Log In OpenIdConnect (OIDC) Authentication middleware in your ASP.NET application using OWIN.
 Information about the Vipps Log In API can be found here: https://github.com/vippsas/vipps-login-api

 This repository consists of three NuGet packages: